 Police officers perform traffic stops as a self-initiated activity, in response to observing traffic violations.
 Traffic stops are an opportunity to educate drivers about traffic safety and to alter potentially dangerous behaviors.
 Traffic arrests occur when the driver, or at times an occupant, of the vehicle subject to a traffic stop is issued a citation for a criminal traffic violation.
-These types of criminal violations always result in a court appearance, but may or may not result in a physical arrest at the time of the stop; this is dependent upon the nature of the violation and specific circumstances surrounding it.
+These types of criminal violations always result in a court appearance but may or may not result in a physical arrest at the time of the stop; this is dependent upon the nature of the violation and specific circumstances surrounding it.
 There is also a secondary benefit; contact during stops often lead to the detection of additional public safety issues such as drug possession, outstanding warrants, runaways, stolen property, weapons violations, etc.

-Figure 19 illustrates the 2014 through 2017 yearly totals for traffic stops that were conducted on the streets of Cape Coral.
-During 2014, the total number of traffic stops were 26,246, 2015 was 24,496, 2016 was 21,939, and there were 27,807 in 2017.
-These figures decreased year-to-year until 2017; a 7% decrease from 2014 to 2015, and a 10% decrease in 2016 from 2015.
-2017 saw a significant increase, 27% over 2016.
+Figure 14 illustrates the 2017 through 2019 yearly totals for traffic stops that were conducted on the streets of Cape Coral.
+During 2017, the total number of traffic stops were 27,807.
+2018 shows 25,290, with a significant increase to 30,845 in 2019.

-The Department prioritizes officer activity to more efficiently use the resources available at the time.
+The department prioritizes officer activity to more efficiently use the resources available at the time.
 This means that responding to citizen calls for service, in order received or by nature of the emergency takes precedence over general proactivity and self-initiated events like traffic stops.
 The total number of officers within the Cape Coral Police Department have had an impact on the amount of self-initiated activity that was performed during the three-year time span.
-Vacant positions and increased service demands have influenced activity over prior years therefore, the downward trend reflected in the data is not surprising.
-2017 increases are due in part to the implementation of the Targeted Traffic Initiatives program, which is intended to increase traffic enforcement and education in specific areas based on need, instead of relying solely on regular patrol activities to include traffic enforcement activities.
+Vacant positions and increased service demands influence activity.
+2017 saw increases in activity due in part to the implementation of the Targeted Traffic Initiatives program, which is intended to use statistical and other data to determin the most efficient means to deploy officers and engage in targeted activity to increase traffic enforcement and education in specific areas based on need, instead of relying solely on regular patrol activities to include traffic enforcement activities.